algosup/2022-2023-project-2-santa-time-Project-7-group/Documents/Functional_specs.md

 ## Configuration

 The user must be able to use the website without any additional effort necessary on their behalf (there is no need for logging in, etc..).

+## UI/UX <span id="uiux"></span>

+The website must keep its style simple but Christmassy.
+The input field for the location must also include a placeholder that specifies that it is supposed to recieve a location.

 ## Calculating Santa's arrival time <span id="santa-arrival-time"></span>